MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ### Descriptions

 TMDL syntax supports descriptions.
-For model documentation purposes, it's generally considered a best practice to provide descriptions for each TOM object.
+For model documentation purposes, it's considered a best practice to provide descriptions for each TOM object.
 TMDL treats descriptions as a special property with explicit syntax support.
 Following the examples from many other languages, descriptions are provided on top of each object declaration using triple-slash  (**///**) syntax.

-No whitespace is allowed between the description block end the object type token.
+No whitespace is allowed between the description block end and the object type token.

 Descriptions can be split across multiple lines.
 The TMDL serializer breaks object descriptions into multiple lines in-order to keep emitted document lines within a certain maximum length.
 The default is 80 characters.